 As mentioned above, this procedure is characterized by the streamlining of procedures by providing for appearances to be made by telematic presence (hearings, appearances, declarations) and acts of communication by electronic means and using forms.
-However, as a counterbalance to this streamlining of formalities, the submission of seriously inaccurate information or documentation is considered as a cause of guilty insolvency.
+However, as a counterbalance to this streamlining of formalities, the submission of inaccurate information seriously or documentation is considered as a cause of guilty insolvency.

-As with the general procedure, the Micro-company procedure may or may not be preceded by a negotiation period to try to reach an agreement with your creditors.
-This period will have a maximum and non-extendable duration of three months after which, without having reached an agreement, the insolvency proceeding must be filed provided that you are in actual insolvency (not if it is imminent or probable).
+As with the general procedure, the Microcompany procedure may or may not be preceded by a negotiation period to try to reach an agreement with your creditors.
+This period will have a maximum and nonextendable duration of three months after which, without having reached an agreement, the insolvency proceeding must be filed provided that you are in actual insolvency (not if it is imminent or probable).